Cisco to acquire threat assessment platform Kenna Security

-San Francisco, May 15 (IANS) Networking major Cisco has announced to acquire Kenna Security, makers of a risk-based vulnerability management platform, for an undisclosed sum.
+San Francisco: Networking major Cisco has announced to acquire Kenna Security, makers of a risk-based vulnerability management platform, for an undisclosed sum.

 This is the third acquisition by Cisco this week.
 The company announced its intent to acquire Sedona Systems and Socio Labs earlier this week, but did not disclose financial details.